almaleh/LionSearchDemo/README.md

-# This repo only contains the code for the mock LionSearch app with fake data.
+# This repo only contains the code for the mock LionSearch app with fake data, created for demo purposes.
 The real LionSearch app can be found here: https://github.com/almaleh/LionSearch

 # LionSearch